Visa and entry regulations

 Students from third countries staying up to six months

-Good to know: Students from third countries holding a valid “residence permit – student” from another EU member state and participating in a mobility program are entitled to enter and stay visa-free in Austria for up to 360 days.
-This does not apply to residence permits issued by the United Kingdom, Ireland, or Denmark.
+Good to know: Students from third countries holding a valid “residence permit – student” from another EU member state and participating in a mobility program (such as Erasmus+) are entitled to enter and stay visa-free in Austria for up to 360 days.
+This does not apply to residence permits issued by Cyprus, Denmark, or Ireland.

 Students from third countries staying longer than six months